The 10 Commandments require rest. Jesus taught a different Sabbath. Jesus taught the Sabbath as a day to work to heal and restore people.

 By arguing with the Pharisees what is allowed on the Sabbath, Jesus implied that certain things are not allowed.
 He thereby admitted the Sabbath as binding.

-But the seventh day, as practiced and taught by Christ, was different from the Sabbath of the Law of Moses.
+But the seventh day, as practiced and taught by Christ, was a different Sabbath than prescribed by the Ten Commandments.

 The Law of Moses, and specifically the Ten Commandments, required the seventh day simply as a Sabbath, which means it is a day of rest.
 Everybody had to rest; including servants and animals.
 It was “a sabbath of complete rest … You shall not do any work” (Lev.
 23:3).
 Contrary to popular belief, the Law of Moses did not require people to have religious meetings or to worship God on that day.
 Exodus 16:29 says “Remain every man in his place”.
 The only requirement was rest.
 The religious leaders applied this extremely conservatively; disallowing anything that even remotely looks like work; even healing.

-Christ’s Sabbath – While the Law of Moses states negatively what is not allowed on the seventh day; “you shall not do any work” (Ex.
+Christ’s Sabbath – While the Ten Commandments state negatively what is not allowed on the seventh day; “you shall not do any work” (Ex.
 20:10), Christ never indicated what is not allowed.
 His focus always was on what may and must be done on the seventh day.
-He taught that:
+As shown in the previous articles, He taught that:

 Man may work on the Sabbath if that work will relief the distress and suffering of people or animals.